cloudfoundry/go-buildpack/README.md

 A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Go(lang) based apps.

-This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-go).
+This is based on the [Heroku buildpack](https://github.com/heroku/heroku-buildpack-go).

 ### Buildpack User Documentation

-Official buildpack documentation can be found at http://docs.cloudfoundry.org/buildpacks/go/index.html).
+Official buildpack documentation can be found at [go buildpack docs](http://docs.cloudfoundry.org/buildpacks/go/index.html).

 ### Building the Buildpack